-The 2015 season is officially in the books, and it’s time to hand out some virtual hardware.
+The 2016 Fall Season is now in the rear view mirror, but before we officially move on, it’s time to hand out some virtual hardware.
 First of all, we want to thank all of the drivers that competed with us this past season.
 Many drivers will not be recognized in these awards, but they don’t go unnoticed as every driver plays a big role in what this league has become and what it will be in the future.
-Before we start every race, we always say “thank you for coming out” and we truly mean it.
-We’ve got a lot planned for 2016 year, and are very excited for what’s to come.
-But first, let’s hand out some awards!
+We’re gearing up for 2017, but first, let’s hand out some awards!

 Callaway Investments Sportsman Street Stock Series

 Street Stocks Champion – Trevor Edwards – 11 starts, 10 top tens, 5 top fives – Trevor was in contention for the championship all season long as he rolled off top tens all season long.
 It wasn’t until late in the season after drop races were factored in that it looked like the title might slip away to Tim Bills, up until some personal issues prevented Bills from making the season finale.
 The gave the edge back to Edwards, and he would end the season by picking up the championship, which was his second of the week and 2nd career SARA championship.

 Street Stocks Pole Award – Tim Bills – 3 poles – Tim picked up three poles during the season at Oxford, Five Flags, and Martinsville.

 Street Stocks Winners Circle Award – Tim Bills – 3 wins – In addition to his three poles, Tim grabbed three wins as well, at Oxford, Five Flags, and Irwindale Inner.